MirrorNetworking/Mirror/doc/Guides/DedicatedServer/AWS/index.md

 During this section we will focus on using a Windows instance and connecting from a windows computer.

-**Please note: AWS requires a creditcard added before being able to use a windows server.**
+**Please note: AWS requires a payment method/creditcard added before being able to use a Windows server.**

 Don't forget to read up on the free tier limitations [HERE](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-free-tier.html).
 During this example we will be using the free tier of the EC2 option, which gives us the possibility to use a Windows instance (if you have already added a payment method).